 - Integrated Chat: An integrated chat window within the software to help streamers keep track of all the viewer chatter on their channel

-Since Streamlabs OBS is a free and open-source streaming software that is based on a fork of OBS, you can expect much of the same features between the two.
+Since Streamlabs Desktop is a free and open-source streaming software that is based on a fork of OBS, you can expect much of the same features between the two.
 While features for Streamlabs are built by the company, OBS has support for 3rd party plugins built by other developers.
 This means that there may be some additional functionality that you can you get when you use OBS.

 Many of these features are for advanced use cases and are not needed to start streaming, but can be nice to have.
 The user interface can be a little difficult to get used to, but if you don’t mind having a little bit of a steeper learning curve then OBS can be an excellent option.